 My son used to play every team sport he could.
 We were constantly running from activity to activity, and he loved it.
 He wasn’t afraid to try and do things, even if he wasn’t very good at it – he just wanted to have fun and would get out there and do his best.

 Sometime around the sixth grade, he noticed he wasn’t the best at most sports he played.
-I could tell it bothered him and he went from a boy who loved being with his friends and playing baseball or basketball for the love of it, to a very self-conscience child who felt like he didn’t measure up.
+I could tell it bothered him and he went from a boy who loved being with his friends and playing baseball or basketball for the love of it, to a very self-conscious child who felt like he didn’t measure up.

-It was heart breaking to watch, and it wasn’t long before he stopped playing everything and didn’t want to join any teams despite the fact all his friends played.
+It was heartbreaking to watch, and it wasn’t long before he stopped playing everything and didn’t want to join any teams despite the fact all his friends played.
 He just wanted to quit team sports.

 If my parents had done this to me as a teen, I would have been uncomfortable and hated it.
 Besides, it never would have given me the space to discover things I loved on my own like working and teaching aerobics.

-I always thought my kids would do be involved in organized, team sports through high school, I think we all do to some extent.
+I always thought my kids would be involved in organized, team sports through high school, I think we all do to some extent.
 It has become such a huge part of our society—so much so there are times when we see other families headed for a game, or a Facebook post about a student winning their track meet, and it makes me wonder if I should have pushed him to stick with things further.

 And there was a time it triggered something in my son because, too.
 I could tell he felt like he should be going along with all of his friends even though he fell out of love with it.
 The thing is, we can’t teach our kids to have their own voice, follow their own path while sending the message they should be doing something because everyone else is.